johnston9/MS3-Shot-Caller/README.md

 #### Further steps required

-Some file containing sensitive variables will not have been pushed to Github so it will be necessary to create them.
+Some files containing sensitive variables will not have been pushed to Github so it will be necessary to create them.

-##### gitignore
+##### Create a .gitignore file
-- gitignore is used to store sensitive variables and keys that do not get sent to github.
+- .gitignore is used to store sensitive variables and keys that do not get sent to github.
-  Type pycach.py and env.py in the gitignore file.
+  Type pycach.py and env.py in the .gitignore file.

-##### env.py
+##### Create a env.py file
 - In env.py set the app's environment variables and keys needed during development.
   These will later be set in Heroku.